meezwhite/p5.grain/README.md

 Loop through pixels and call the given callback function on every pixel.
 Pixels are manipulated depending on the given callback function.

-The callback function receives two arguments:
+The callback function exposes two arguments:
 - `index`: the current pixel index
 - `total`: the total indexes count